Ergodic properties of the Anzai skew-product for the noncommutative torus: introduction

 The map $\F_{\th,f}$ is shown to be a $*$-automorphism of $\ba_\a$ leaving the canonical trace $\t$ invariant.
 We also note that, if $\a=0$ and thus $\ba_\a\sim\bt^2$, such definition coincides with the original one \cite{A}.

 Section \ref{sec4} is devoted to the study of the ergodic properties of the above Anzai skew-product.
-In analogy with what happens in the classical case, we show that the $C^*$-dynamical system $\big(\ba_\a, \F_{\th,f},\t\big)$ is ergodic if and only if a sequence of cohomological equations, one for each $n\in\bz\smallsetminus\{0\}$ (depending on the deforming angle $\a$) has no non-null measurable solutions.
+In analogy with what happens in the classical case, if for the angle $\th$ with $\th/2\pi$ irrational, we show that the $C^*$-dynamical system $\big(\ba_\a, \F_{\th,f},\t\big)$ is ergodic if and only if a sequence of cohomological equations, one for each $n\in\bz\smallsetminus\{0\}$ (depending on the deforming angle $\a$) has no non-null measurable solutions.
 Furthermore, we prove that ergodicity always implies unique ergodicity in compliance with the classical case \cite{Fu}.
 We then have new nontrivial quantum examples of $C^*$-dynamical systems exhibiting very strong ergodic properties.
-The reader is referred to \cite{F1} and \cite{FB} for an exhaustive discussion about new aspects, and new examples arising from free probability of such $C^*$-dynamical systems enjoying such very strong ergodic behaviour, respectively.
+The reader is referred to \cite{F1} and \cite{FB} for an exhaustive discussion about new aspects, and new examples arising from free probability of these $C^*$-dynamical systems enjoying such a very strong ergodic behaviour, respectively.

 However, the strategy of the proof of this last result must be significantly changed as the original proof relies on the notion of generic point (see Lemma 2.1 in \cite{Fu}), which is no longer available in the noncommutative setting.
 Moreover, our proof applies to classical non-separable cases as well, which are dealt with in Section \ref{sec5}.